HaywireInteractive/OnAllFronts-Public/README.md

 Human players will never spawn soldiers onto the battlefield.
 Instead they will possess an AI-controller soldier already on the battlefield.
 Each match will last until all soldiers of one team are dead or main objectives have been accomplished.

-# Phases
+# Roadmap

 The project is broken into multiple phases.
-For current status, see [Project Tracker](https://github.com/users/Leroy231/projects/1).
+For current status, see [Project Tracker](https://github.com/orgs/HaywireInteractive/projects/4/views/1).

 ## Phase 1: Demo
 - Single player: One human player and thousands of AI soldiers (no vehicles)